AdobeDocs/campaign.en/help/v8/send/personalize.md

 * Create **conditional content**

-    Configure conditional content to add dynamic personalization based on the recipient’s profile for example.
+    Configure conditional content to add dynamic personalization based on the recipient's profile for example.
 Text blocks and/or images are inserted when a particular condition is true.
 [Learn more](conditions.md).

 <!--* Add **personalized offers**